Siddhanth17/vocab-improver-game/README.md

 ## How to Run
 1. Copy the code to your local machine.
-2. Run the Python file:
+2. Run the Python file
 3. Follow the on-screen instructions to play the game.

 ## Future Improvements